Think Like a Genius® Challenge

 Throughout this challenge, every participant will gain real insight into their own interests, passions, priorities, and goals.
 They will learn how to uncover the resources available to support them, and learn that asking for help is okay!

 The key to gaining this personal growth is in the Challenge’s use of a unique process of building 3-dimensional symbolic models to show and describe thoughts, feelings, and ideas.
 During the Challenge, each team will engage in facilitated Think Like a Genius® modeling workshops for the Me (individual) Model™, We (team) Model™ and the Roadmap to Success™.
 The modeling workshops expand innovative thinking and the Roadmap to Success™ focuses and organizes young people’s visionary ideas into actionable plans with a specific goal.
 This process engages young people to envision and create a world of possibilities and opportunities for themselves, and to positively impact their communities.

-For 2022, teams will be finalized by May 31, 2022.
-Each team will receive a grant up to $750 for materials and staff compensation for the adult team lead to participate in the 7-week Challenge.
+Applications for team registration are open now through May 1, 2022 for organizations who are interested in participating for the 2022 Challenge!
+You do not have to have your individual team members finalized until May 31, 2022.
+Each team will receive a grant up to $750, distributed at the end of the summer, for materials and staff compensation for the adult team lead to participate in the 7-week Challenge.

 During the Final Challenge, all teams have the opportunity to showcase their leadership skills and present their projects to a panel of judges consisting of members of local nonprofit organizations and businesses working within or committed to the critical community issue.
 The final team projects are judged and monetary awards distributed based on the following judging criteria: actionable, creative, collaborative, effective, measurable, organization, and sustainable.